Submitting Jobs Without a Shared File System: HTCondor’s File Transfer Mechanism

 - Disk Full on Execute Machine

-- When transferring any files from the submit machine to the remote scratch directory, if the disk is full on the execute machine, then the job is place on hold.
+When transferring any files from the access point to the remote scratch directory, if the disk is full on the execute machine, then the job is place on hold.

 - Error Creating Zero-Length Files on Submit Machine

-As a job is submitted, HTCondor creates zero-length files as placeholders on the submit machine for the files defined by output and error .
+As a job is submitted, HTCondor creates zero-length files as placeholders on the access point for the files defined by output and error .
 If these files cannot be created, then job submission fails.

 This job submission failure avoids having the job run to completion, only to be unable to transfer the job’s output due to permission errors.